 Previewing the final project

-Hi!
-This is Chris Converse and this is a course on adding a jQuery based tooltip to your website.
+- [Voiceover] Hi, This is Chris Converse and this is a course on adding a jQuery-based tooltip to your website.
 I want to start by first showing the final project of what we are going to be creating.
-So I am going to open the index.html file up in a browser.
-So when we roll over certain links inside of this document, you will see that we have a tooltip that fades in.
-When I scroll away, it fades out.
-When it's onscreen it also follows the mouse, and another interesting aspect is we actually position the tooltip right and left.
-So notice if I am on the left-hand side of the screen, the position of the tooltip is on the right.
+So, I am going to open the index.html file up in a browser.
+So, when we roll over certain links inside of this document, you will see that we have a tooltip that fades in, when I scroll away it fades out, when it's onscreen it also follows the mouse.
+And another interesting aspect is we actually position the tooltip right and left.
+So, notice if I am on the left-hand side of the screen, the position of the tooltip in on the right.

-We're going to be writing this in such a way that the content for the tooltips is going to be in the HTML and on the trigger.
+And we're going to be writing this in such a way that the content for the tooltips is going to be in the HTML and on the trigger.
 So you can have as many tooltips on a page as you want.
-So I hope this course sounds interesting to you, and if so, let's get started.
+So, I hope this course sounds interesting to you, and if so, let's get started.